true-while/AzureFastStartForIoT/Connected Campus/README.md

     using System.Diagnostics;
     ```
 12. Add a new class to the project by __Right-Clicking__ on the project name in *Solution Explorer* and choosing __Add->Class__.
 Call the new class __"BMP280"__.
 13. Add the following code to the new *BMP280.cs* file replacing the exising class defintion (leave the outer Namespace defintion in place).__Not only are you replacing the class defintion but you are adding two new classes to support it__. *This new class contains code which will read temprature and pressure data from the BMP280 sensor.
-This is done via the use of the I2C interface*
+This is done via the use of the I2C interface*.
     ```
     public sealed class BMP280_CalibrationData
     {